madhuneupane/watchApp/README.md

 This app will provide to the user the possibility to follow up the person’s favorite programs, including keeping track of the movies / shows already watched, completing monthly challenges, making their own watchlist and more.

 # Before cloning the project, follow below steps to make sure that NODE, NPM, VUE and SASS are set and configured on the local environment.
-After finishing all the steps below, download the src folder from Github and rewrite the src of the newly created local folder.
+Please note that the step(4) will create a new Vue project on your local machine!
+After finishing all the steps below, delete "src" folder and "Readme" file that are inside of the newly created local project folder.
+Then, just download the codes from Github and copy inside of the same newly created local project folder.

 ### 1 - Install Node
 The latest version of Node can be find at the official site: